JuliaGPU/juliagpu.org/post/2023-07-19-oneapi_profiling/index.md

 ```

 In the GUI, we can now clearly see a nicely packed stream of API calls, grouped
-under the `vadd` range we added.
+under the `vadd` task we added.
 Note that because API calls are asynchronous,
 i.e. they return immediately before the GPU has executed them, I grouped them
-under a `oneAPI.@sync` call so that the range not only captures the time spent
+under a `oneAPI.@sync` call so that the task not only captures the time spent
 on the CPU, but also the time spent on the GPU.
 This may not be wanted for your
 application.